libusb/hidapi/BUILD.md

 NOTE: if your have a CMake-based project, you're likely be able to use HIDAPI directly as a subdirectory.
 Check [BUILD.cmake.md](BUILD.cmake.md) for details.

-## Building the manual way on Unix platforms:
+## Building the manual way on Unix platforms

 Manual Makefiles are provided mostly to give the user an idea what it takes to build a program which embeds HIDAPI directly inside of it.
 These should